U.S. flag

 The Supply Chain Challenge seeks ideas to radically improve the way the Census Bureau measures supply chains, including manufacturing, imports and exports, transportation and delivery of goods, and other key topics.

-Phase 2 of this competition has closed.
-Subscribe to updates for the announcement of Phase 2 winners, and opportunities to apply to Phase 3 in 2024.
+Phase 2 winners have been announced.
+Subscribe to updates for opportunities to apply to Phase 3 in 2024.

-Propose an idea to improve U.S. Census data sources.
+Propose a technology, method, or alternative data source to improve U.S. Census Bureau data.
 Teams with the most innovative and promising ideas will be awarded $10,000 and an invitation to join the Phase 2 StatVentures cohort.

 Test your roadmap in a real-world scenario.
 Prototype demos are evaluated on their potential to serve the U.S. Census Bureau’s mission and goals, and ultimately have the opportunity to be awarded additional funds and pursue adoption by the U.S. Census Bureau.